Reckoner Bankbuster

 Unlike other formats, Pauper restricts the legal card pool by rarity instead of when a set was released.
 Any card that has ever been printed as a Common (and is not on the Pauper ban list) can be used in the Pauper format.

-The downsides to Pauper is, according to many MTG players, the gameplay.
+The main downside to Pauper is, according to many MTG players, the gameplay.
 Many consider Pauper to be an absolutely miserable play experience, thanks to just how powerful Burn is in the current format.
-It can also be pretty difficult to find a group to play Pauper with in-person.
+It can also be pretty difficult to find a group to play Pauper.
 If you do not have a Pauper community in your area, you’re much better off logging on to MTGO and playing a league.

 Pros